 The holidays are just around the corner and we’re excited to decorate our homes with festive lights and seasonal ornaments.
 Some of us already have a Christmas tree at home, but this DIY project is something you probably haven’t seen in anyone’s yard yet.
 If you have some chicken wire laying around unused, this is the perfect time to create something memorable!
 Guaranteed, you will have the most unique addition to your Christmas display.
 This chicken wire Christmas tree is the perfect way to brighten up any porch and bring holiday cheer!

 The idea for this adorable tutorial on how to make a Christmas tree out of chicken wire was shared with me by WireFence.co.
-This will go great with your other rustic Christmas decorations.
+This will go great with your other rustic Christmas tree ideas.
 It is a great DIY outdoor Christmas decoration.

 - Chicken Wire (120cm x 150cm)